dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 The `IsGestureEnabled`, `IsPresented`, and `FlyoutLayoutBehavior` properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-`FlyoutPage` also defines an `IsPresentedChanged` event, that's raised when the `IsPresented` property changes value.
+<xref:Microsoft.Maui.Controls.FlyoutPage> also defines an `IsPresentedChanged` event, that's raised when the `IsPresented` property changes value.

 > [!WARNING]
-> `FlyoutPage` is incompatible with .NET MAUI Shell apps, and an exception will be thrown if you attempt to use `FlyoutPage` in a Shell app.
+> <xref:Microsoft.Maui.Controls.FlyoutPage> is incompatible with .NET MAUI Shell apps, and an exception will be thrown if you attempt to use <xref:Microsoft.Maui.Controls.FlyoutPage> in a Shell app.
 For more information about Shell apps, see [Shell](~/fundamentals/shell/index.md).

 ## Create a FlyoutPage

-To create a flyout page, create a `FlyoutPage` object and set it's `Flyout` and `Detail` properties.
+To create a flyout page, create a <xref:Microsoft.Maui.Controls.FlyoutPage> object and set it's `Flyout` and `Detail` properties.
 The `Flyout` property should be set to <xref:Microsoft.Maui.Controls.ContentPage> object, and the `Detail` property should be set to a `TabbedPage`, `NavigationPage`, or <xref:Microsoft.Maui.Controls.ContentPage> object.
 This will help to ensure a consistent user experience across all platforms.

 > [!IMPORTANT]
-> A `FlyoutPage` is designed to be the root page of an app, and using it as a child page in other page types could result in unexpected and inconsistent behavior.
+> A <xref:Microsoft.Maui.Controls.FlyoutPage> is designed to be the root page of an app, and using it as a child page in other page types could result in unexpected and inconsistent behavior.

-The following example shows a `FlyoutPage` that sets the `Flyout` and `Detail` properties:
+The following example shows a <xref:Microsoft.Maui.Controls.FlyoutPage> that sets the `Flyout` and `Detail` properties:

 ```xaml
 <FlyoutPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"